Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Waste Management of New York, LLC at its Brooklyn facility, reporting 180 affected workers.
-Circle Line Statue of Liberty Ferry, Inc followed with 165 workers.
+The largest notice was filed by Waste Management of New York at its Brooklyn facility, reporting 180 affected workers.
+Circle Line Statue of Liberty Ferry followed with 165 workers.

 Trend & Outlook

-This data points to a mixed picture for New York's labor market, with activity diverging between monthly and annual comparisons.
-The Other sector warrants close attention heading into the next period.
+The trends suggest a mixed picture for New York's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.